Stackato-Apps/Numberguess/README.md

 Number guess application
 ------------------------

-This simple sample aims to demonstrate the support of JEE6 applications (JSF, Annocation, Injection etc.).
+This simple sample aims to demonstrate the support of JEE6 applications (JSF, Annotation, Injection etc.).

 Building the Application
 ------------------------